migajek/ng-changeLocation/README.md

-changeLocation for AngularJS v 0.1
+﻿changeLocation for AngularJS v 0.1
 ===========
 Simple service for redirecting by controller name, with exact parameters binding.